LeSpocky/ptxdist/doc/ref_make_macros.rst

 **<GID>**
   Group ID the file should use in the target's root filesystem **<permission>**
-  Permission (in an octal value) the file should use in the target's root filesystem
+  Permission (as a four-digit octal value) the file should use in the target's root filesystem

 The remaining parameters vary with the use case: